 A large number of different technical approaches to the design of stablecoins were developed and implemented, but generally, they are backed up either by assets or algorithmically.

 Maker’s Dai stablecoin is the largest stablecoin supported by crypto assets.
 Thus, stablecoin can be provided with fiat currencies (one or more), physical assets (gold), or one or more cryptocurrencies.

 El Petro is the national cryptocurrency of Venezuela released on the NEM blockchain.
 Its price is pegged to oil.
-The development and introduction of the cryptocurrency was a necessary step for Venezuela which has unsuccessfully been fighting against hyperinflation.
+The development and introduction of this cryptocurrency was a necessary step for Venezuela which has unsuccessfully been fighting against hyperinflation.

 At the state level, all large oil companies are required to carry out at least part of the calculations in El Petro.
 Venezuelan citizens can use the coin for settlements with government organizations.

 Today, the most hyped projects with stablecoins are Facebook IT Corporation with its cryptocurrency Libra and JPMorgan banking conglomerate with JPM Coin stablecoin.
 They are the closest to the goal to become the most realistic and promising solutions for designing a new type of payment and transfer system.

 In fact, stablecoin is a kind of compromise between traditional and digital assets.
 It loses some of the signs of a regular cryptocurrency but receives the characteristics of a real means of payment.

 Stablecoins can be used in most cases as other cryptocurrencies, with the added advantage of price stability.